 What is superbase?

 Superbase(s) are potent chemical compounds that have an extremely high affinity for protons and are stronger than hydrogen ions.
-Superbases are used to carry organic synthesis and are an important component of physical organic chemistry.
+They play a crucial role in organic synthesis and are essential in physical organic chemistry.

 Table of Contents

-A working model of Chloralkali process or Chloralkali electrolysis
+A working model of the Chloralkali process or Chloralkali electrolysis

 Chemical Formula: NaOH